 - 6. An SFA can price some nonprogram foods lower than their actual cost as long as the total revenue generated from all nonprogram food sales meets the proportional requirement described above. - 7.
 The SFA uses the revenue and costs for a school year to calculate revenue targets.
 For the current school year, the revenue and costs for the previous school year are used. - 8.
-All SFAs must do the revenue calculations through eClaims.
+The Nonprogram Food Report for each SFA is received by the CNP state office through OCAS each year.
 If the proportion of revenue is equal to or greater than the proportion of the food costs, no additional action is needed.
 If not, the SFA must review the prices charged for nonprogram foods and make necessary adjustments. - 9.
 If a district is not charging enough for the adult meals or à la carte and the district does not want to raise prices, then the district MUST charge some of its FOOD purchases to the General Fund (Project Reporting Code 000, Function Codes 3110 and 3155). - 10.
 If a district is paying for all of Child Nutrition UTILITIES from the General Fund in an effort to show it is paying for ADULT meals, this will NOT work with OCAS coding.
 The district needs to pay for the ADULT/À LA CARTE FOOD from the General Fund (Project Reporting Code 000/Function Code 3155/Object Code 630).
 The Child Nutrition Fund could then be coded to pay the UTILITIES up to that amount.
 This way, the General Fund is not paying ANY MORE than it was to begin with, but the Nonprogram Food Report would be in compliance.
 (Reference page C-57 for the Chart on Adult Meal Costs.) - 11.
 Child Nutrition OCAS Code Expenditure Worksheet-To assist districts in knowing how to break down invoices of food/beverage purchases, this worksheet can be used.
 See page C-55 for a copy of this worksheet. - F. Direct Costs/Indirect Costs - 1.
 Direct costs-Incurred SPECIFICALLY for a program or other cost objective; clearly identifiable.